ActiveCampaign vs Klaviyo. Which one is better? Which one is the right choice for you? Is it ActiveCampaign or Klaviyo?

 However, there is no clarity for you to see where you are making money with your email marketing efforts and where you are not.

 ActiveCampaign does not have a dynamic coupons feature.
 You can use a Revenue Conduit service to generate dynamic codes, but this is extra software and an extra subscription.

-This is example of coupon setting view in Klaviyo for Shopify:
+This is an example of a coupon setting view in Klaviyo for Shopify:

 Both platforms have amazing visual flow/automation builders.
 It is easy to build a flow or automation on both platforms.

-To be honest, you do not need any more for ecommerce, those four triggers can do everything you need to automate the email marketing for you store.
+To be honest, you do not need any more for eCommerce, those four triggers can do everything you need to automate the email marketing for your store.